RN Battleships: Revenge Class

 Re: RN Battleships: Revenge Class

-Jim the rootsweb link is not working?jbryce1437 wrote: ↑Mon Oct 14, 2019 5:58 pm My uncle William (Billy) Tate was a Stoker aboard her when she was torpedoed, my old web page about Royal Oak, is still viewable and gives some background about the ship, his circumstances and those of his friends that he joined up with.
+jbryce1437 wrote: Mon Oct 14, 2019 5:58 pm My uncle William (Billy) Tate was a Stoker aboard her when she was torpedoed, my old web page about Royal Oak, is still viewable and gives some background about the ship, his circumstances and those of his friends that he joined up with.

 I have attached a crew list for HMS Royal Oak that I compiled some years ago.